rbokade/pytsc/docs/index.rst

    usage
    api

-.. sidebar:: Citation
+.. note:: Citation

    If you use this repository for your research, please cite it using the following BibTeX entry:

    .. code-block:: bibtex